 Led by Jannick Rolland, the Brian J. Thompson Professor of Optical Engineering at the Intitute of Optics, University of Rochester, the Center for Freeform Optics is a collaboration involving researchers at our Institute of Optics and Department of Mechanical Engineering, the University of North Carolina at Charlotte, and 17 companies and research institutes.
 The goal is to advance the use of lenses and mirrors with freeform surfaces to create optical devices that are lighter, more compact, and more effective than ever before.

 - A new methodology, published in Nature Communications, that removes much of the guesswork in designing freeform optics.

 - Total annual revenues in excess of $1 million.

 - An increase in participating companies and institutes from an initial 8 to 17.

-It is also worth noting that about 30 percent of the students and faculty involved in this project are women.
+It is also worth noting that over 40 percent of the students involved in the center are women.